-Gwent Police Disability Support Network has been set up for those with a disability or living through a disability.
+Disability and Carers Support Group has been set up for those with a disability or living through a disability.
 The Disability Network is here to help and support anyone with or affected by disability.
 Whether you are living with a disability or are affected by a loved one, the network is here for you.

 The network offers support and guidance for Staff and Officers who may have a disability or health issue or provide support or care for someone with a disability.